 Following that experience, years passed without a single additional occurrence of that kind.
 In other words, I was planted, and then allowed to grow up in a normal way, suffering the pangs and tribulations, and joys, of my karma, learning to live in the world like every person.”

 Later, the enterprise to which he “belonged” began to become clear and he made a series of choices on the way to the “something” he was to do.
 He continued his spiritual studies, received academic degrees, married Alyce (his partner in the enterprise), and went on to become one of the founders of clinical biofeedback.
 Biofeedback is one of the gateways to the higher states of consciousness that can provide glimpses of the dimensions of reality that Elmer learned about when he was three.
 Future posts will discuss that, but for now I’d like to get back to his advice to “go vertical.”

-Elmer was given the gift of knowing about ‘verticality’ when he was very young, but how can those of us not given extraordinary experiences like that learn about the subtle dimensions?
-That is what Elmer’s enterprise was about – teaching us about the range of states of consciousness and how to experience the the full nature of reality for ourselves.
+Elmer was given the gift of knowing about ‘verticality,’ the extended levels of reality, when he was very young – but how can those of us not given extraordinary experiences like that learn about the subtle dimensions?
+That is what Elmer’s life enterprise was about – teaching us about the range of states of consciousness and how to experience the the full nature of reality for ourselves.

 It’s useful to look again at the statement by Aurobindo (WINN, April 14, 2017) about the continuum of energies that go from “the densest physical matter to most rarified spirit.”
 To advance spiritually, to be able to perceive the most subtle or rarified dimensions, we have to stop our unceasing round of entanglement with the distractions of the material world.